 The mundane repetitive cycle of the same day repeating itself sent me into depression.
 What I noticed was, the depression was very like the depression I had when I was 17.
 The same feelings of confusion and emptiness had returned.
 It had me wondering if I would from time to time keep going back into the same depression.
 My conclusion was that depression would be something I may never feel again, or it might come back time and time again at different stages in my life.

-I hate seeing the people I care about suffer with depression, however it made me feel more ‘normal‘.
+I hate seeing the people I care about suffer from depression, however, it made me feel more ‘normal‘.

 Depression isn’t something that ‘might’ happen to you like going bald for example, it’s very likely at some point it will.
 And when it does, you’ll probably find yourself feeling alone and isolated in your thoughts.